Apply for Summer Financial Aid

 1. Complete the Free Application for Federal Student Aid (FAFSA).
 Generally, the FAFSA must be received by the federal processor by April 1 to ensure timely awarding by the JSC Financial Aid Office.
 Students applying after the April 1 priority date need to file online immediately.

-2. Complete the JSC Summer Payment and Financial Aid Application Form.
+2. Complete the 2014 Summer Financial Aid Application and Payment Form.
 In addition to the FAFSA, students must complete this form.
 The Financial Aid Office has no way of knowing you are applying for aid for summer classes if this form is not submitted.
 The Financial Aid Office will notify you by email if additional information is needed to complete your file.

 3. Once the federal processor has calculated your and/your family's financial contribution and the Financial Aid Office has received the processed FAFSA, financial aid is awarded.
 Returning students will be notified at their JSC email account to go to Web Services to accept or decline aid awards.